 - Are there any specific visuals that should be included?

 - Can I get a commitment from the person signing off to complete all reviews with in 2 business days?

 - How many reviews will we have?
 Agree upon the number of planned reviews – set expectations and write them down

 Soon after the scoping meeting is completed, it is a good idea to send out an email recap.
 You will want to include the completed Training Needs Analysis template with all of the information you have collected.
 This is another opportunity for you to ensure everyone is aligned on the goals and content of the training.

 Going through this process and completing the Training Needs Analysis template can improve your trainings.
 Simply getting together with key stakeholders at the start of a training project to discuss the needs of the training increases communication, facilitates information gathering, creates alignment and fosters collaboration.

 Does any of this sound bad to you?
 No, I don’t think so either.
 It’s all positive.

 Now, that you have an overview of the Training Needs Analysis, try it out.
-After giving it a try, come back here or jump over to my Facebook page to let me know how it went.
+Once you do, jump over to The Hangout, a group for instructional design lovers at all levers.
+Share how it went with me and the Hangout community!
 I would love to hear from you and learn how well your Training Needs Analysis went.